Topaz712/fullstack-knowledge-base/TypeScript Fundamentals/base-types-and-primitives.md

 - null and undefined are also types but we usually dont set something to be null
   > We can use null and undefined in a slightly different way --> examples in next video lesson

+## number, strings, and booleans are the core primitive value types we should be aware of